chinmay-sawant/GO_FHIR_DEMO/README.md

 ### Cron Job Handler

-This project includes a custom cron job handler for simulating background jobs (such as data sync and cleanup) via API endpoints.
+This project includes a custom **cron job handler** for simulating background jobs (such as data sync and cleanup) via API endpoints.

 - **Endpoints:**
   - `POST /api/v1/cron/sync` - Triggers 5 background jobs with random delays (each job runs in a goroutine).
   - `POST /api/v1/cron/cleanup` - Cleans up jobs that are still in the "queued" state.

-- **Plugin/Library Used:**
+- **Implementation Details:**
-  No external cron plugin is used.
-The implementation leverages Go's built-in `time`, `sync`, and goroutines for concurrency and job management.
+  - **No external cron plugin is used.** The handler is implemented using Go's built-in `time`, `sync`, and goroutines for concurrency and job management.
+  - Each job is tracked in a map with its state: `"queued"`, `"started"`, or `"completed"`.
+  - A mutex (`sync.Mutex`) is used to ensure thread-safe access to the job map.

 #### Why is it not a good idea to close existing running jobs?